 If you’ve been following my blog for a while now then you’ll know that I keep a bullet journal and its helped a lot with keeping me organised and some of my spreads allow me to keep track of my mental health.
 I like to try and be creative with my journal and I’m so grateful of all the lovely comments I get.
 My artistic skills are very limited but I do like hoe my spreads end up looking.
 Many comment saying how they’d love to start one but they don’t know how or aren’t artistic enough.
 In this post I’m going to share with you how you can start your own bullet journal no matter how skillful at art you are!
+Be sure to sign up for my bullet journal checklist too to start you on the right track!

 What do I need to start a Bullet Journal?